Question Types

 Repeat Group

 Collect multiple instances of the same question set.
 Respondents can add/remove instances.
-Supports filtering, aggregation, and advanced referencing.
+Supports nested repeat groups (repeat groups inside repeat groups), filtering, aggregation, and advanced referencing.
+Sub-questions support all question types including tables, mapping, and calculations.
+Use {.name} (dot-prefix) to reference sibling sub-questions within the same instance.

 Example uses: Multiple entries, repeated items, collections, series